About Dr Zwolski's Jean Monnet Chair award

 The project will achieve these objectives through carefully planned debating, teaching and research activities prepared and disseminated in collaboration with key academic and civil society stakeholders, including:

-- European conferences of the European International Studies Association (EISA) and Academic Association for Contemporary European Studies (UACES);
+- European conferences of the European International Studies Association (EISA) (a major International Relations association) and Academic Association for Contemporary European Studies (UACES);

-- Jean Monnet-funded stakeholders (Jean Monnet Chair at the University of South Wales and Manchester Jean Monnet Centre of Excellence).
+- Jean Monnet-funded stakeholders (Jean Monnet Chair at the University of South Wales and Manchester Jean Monnet Centre of Excellence (MJMCE)).

 The interactive project website will host the Open Research-based Teaching and Learning Library in EU Studies (ORTALL |EUS) and will act as a focal point for the EU studies learning community at Southampton.
 In addition to open educational resources, academic publications resulting from this project will be widely disseminated through existing and new channels.